nanoporetech/dorado/documentation/CustomBarcodes.md

 Once barcodes are sorted by barcode penalty, the top candidate is checked against the following rules -
 1. Is the barcode penalty below `max_barcode_penalty` and the distance between top 2 barcode penalties greater than `min_barcode_penalty_dist`?.
 2. Is the barcode penalty above `max_barcode_penalty` but the distance between top 2 barcodes penalties greater then `min_separation_only_dist`?
+3. Is the flank score below the `min_flank_score`?

-If a candidate meets one of the above conditions and the location of the start/end of the barcode construct is within `barcode_end_proximity` bases of the ends of the read, then it is considered a hit.
+If a candidate meets (1) or (2) AND (3), and the location of the start/end of the barcode construct is within `barcode_end_proximity` bases of the ends of the read, then it is considered a hit.

 | Scoring option | Description |
 | -- | -- |